Wessel/larg/README.md

 ```

 ### Why should I use larg?
-Larg is very lightweight (3.45kb total) comparing to other packages such as optimist and minimist.
+Larg is very lightweight (3.45kb total, 569b minified in **dist/larg.min.js**) comparing to other packages such as optimist and minimist.